Request for Keystone XL cabinet documents blocked by UCP MLAs | CBC News

 Following the defeat of Ganley's motion, Miranda Rosin, UCP MLA for Banff-Kananaskis, proposed a motion asking for the Energy Ministry to release financial data on the Keystone XL deal, minus confidential contractual information.

 She noted the same concerns were invoked about the crude-by-rail deal signed by the previous NDP government.
+Details of those contracts were not released to the public.

 "This motion will ensure that the financials and the cost exposure to Albertans and to taxpayers is released and made public and made fully transparent while also ensuring we don't breach any confidentiality between TC Energy Corporation and us," Rosin said.